anjalisilva/IntroductionToR/README.md

 # Course Policies

 ## Course Expectations
 -   The course will include mainly live-coding classes.
-Students are expected to follow along with the coding.
+Learners are expected to follow along with the coding.
 Be mindful of online fatigue.
 Be respectful and only one speaker at a time.
 Keep yourself on mute, unless you need to speak or ask a question.
 If you have a question, use raise hand feature.
 First say your name, then ask the question.
 You may type your questions to chat as well.

 ## Accessibility
--   Students with diverse learning styles and needs are welcome in this course.
+-   Learners with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or Accessibility Services at 416-978 8060; studentlife.utoronto.ca/as.

 ## Mental Health and Well-being
 -   There are many helpful resources available through Student Life (http://studentlife.utoronto.ca).
 An important part of the education is learning how and when to ask for help.
 Take the time to inform yourself of available resources.